devganny/daily-energy-balance-card/README.md

 - **`sale`**: `sensor.energy_grid_out` - Grid feed-in (kWh)
 - **`charge`**: `sensor.energy_battery_in` - Battery charging (kWh)

 **Note:** All entities are optional.
-If not specified, default sensors are used.
+If not specified, default sensors will be used.

 ### Label Configuration

-The labels can be customized:
+Labels can be customized:

 ```yaml
 labels: